carsonwah/ying3006/README.md

-This is a prototype for our portfolio recommendation news assistant(PRENA) The prototype can be found at:
+This is a HTML prototype for our portfolio recommendation news assistant(PRENA) The prototype can be found at:

 This functionality, once embedded in stock brokeage account, takes advantage of the meta data of the firm to save clients' time in extracting portfolio-relevant news feed

 Mechanism: